Frequently asked questions

 Yes, all our products come with one year of free upgrades of the same product from the date of your first activation.
 You can read the complete sales conditions here: English

 I lost the installation file that I downloaded after purchase.
 How do I download again?

-Download it again from your user account.
+Download again from the user area

 I purchased a licence.
 Why did I not receive an order confirmation?

 Check that the email is not stuck in a spam filter.
 Check your spam/garbage folder if it went there.
 Sometimes emails can be delayed on the mail server.
-If you have not received the order confirmation within 6 hours, please contact us.
+If you have not received the order confirmation within 6 hours, please contact us

 What happens to my licence in the event that Modartt no longer exists?

 In such a case we will provide all licence holders an unlocked copy of the software.